-g.
 Student Recreation and Intramurals

-ASRC (Student Recreation Center) is a program that allows students registered for at least one credit hour, to utilize various facilities for recreational purposes.
-This includes an extensive weight room, circuit training room, open basketball, table tennis, and a swimming pool.
+Located in the Associated Student Recreation Center, student recreation is a program that allows students registered for at least one credit hour to utilize various facilities for recreational purposes.
+This includes an extensive weight room, circuit training room, open basketball, racquetball and squash courts, table tennis, and a swimming pool.
 Locker-room services are also available for a limited fee.

 Intramurals is an organized delivery of team sports, and some individual sports that provide a level of competition to students of all abilities.
-Some activities include flag football, basketball, softball, step aerobics.
+Some activities include flag football, basketball, softball, and step aerobics.
 These activities are free to students.
-Both the student recreation and intramurals offices are located in ASRC.
+Both the student recreation and intramural offices are located in the lower level lobby of Peter Stott Center.

-h.
 Campus Public Safety

 The Campus Public Safety Office provides assistance in emergency situations, an evening escort service, and routes emergency messages on campus.
 It is located at the corner of SW Broadway and College.
-In cases of emergency, call 725-4404 or use any of the emergency phones located around campus.
-For non-emergency inquiries, call 725-4407.
+In cases of emergency, call (503) 725-4404 or use any of the emergency phones located around campus.
+For non-emergency inquiries, call (503) 725-4407.